-The starting balance for each business year corresponds to the balance sheet of the previous year (Decision on the publication of the Croatian Financial Reporting Standards, NN, 30/08).

-• Separate measurement of items
+The starting balance for each business year corresponds to the balance sheet of the previous year Separate measurement of items

 Items of assets, liabilities and capital are measured separately.
-(Decision on Publication of Croatian Financial Reporting Standards, NN, 30/08).

 3.1.6.
 Accounting based on legal and professional standards

 The organization of accounting in business entities is a complex process, and depends on a number of factors that can be internal or external.
 Internal factors are different in each business subject and depend on the business involved, the size of entrepreneurs, management and so on.